 A Rare Opportunity – The Royal Academy of Music Comes to Lymm …..

-We are delighted to present, as part of Lymm Festival, the talented young stars, Jacob Phillips (Baritone) and Jâms Coleman (Pianist) of the Royal Academy of Music for an evening recital of song and music.
+We are delighted to present, as part of Lymm Festival, the talented young stars, Jacob Phillips (Baritone) and Jâms Coleman (Pianist) of the Royal Academy of Music for an evening recital of song.

 Jâms is a versatile musician and has won many prizes as a soloist as well as being a sought after accompanist.